Short-Term Stay Rental Retirement Community

 - Steaming is the best way to cook vegetables; it preserves nutrients.

-The Oak Park Arms is a rental retirement community which provides independent and assisted living apartments and a full schedule of activities and services.
+The Oak Park Arms is a rental retirement community which provides senior housing in the form of independent living and assisted living apartments.
+Additional services include respite care and an adult day care program.
 Furnished apartments are also available for a short-term stay – a weekend, a week, a month or longer.

 The event is free and open to the public.
 For more information call 708-386-4040.